 Transit cases are extremely durable cases that are used to transport sensitive electronic, scientific or military equipment across rough terrains or through difficult conditions.
 Transit cases come in a wide variety of standard and custom configurations and are recognized by their hard, waterproof outer shell and their shock-absorbing interiors.
 These heavy duty cases may have a handle or shoulder strap for carrying.

-A wheeled case is the perfect solution for all kinds of business-related travel.
+A Wheeled cases is the perfect solution for all kinds of business-related travel.
 Wheeled cases are made in small, personal sizes, and they can be used to store electronics, like laptops, and important documents and materials on the way to a meeting.
 The wheels on the bottom make it easy to pull the case through an airport or along a sidewalk.
 An extendable handle on the top makes it easy to grasp the case, and another handle attached to the main body of the case enables you to lift it up off the ground when necessary.

 The few carrying cases listed here cover only a small number of the types being sold.
 Variations in these specially designed cases covers a wide spectrum of designs, sizes, specialties, and requirements.
 For the casual retail customer, it is a simple matter of going to a store or online and choosing a case that fits their situation.
 For engineers, scientists, and technical people, the choice of a carrying case is more complicated and involves the consideration of multiple factors.
-Sophisticated carrying case users may have to have a custom designed case for each of their varying needs.
-It is highly unlikely that the term one size fits all applies in this instance.
+Sophisticated carrying case

 Depending on how specialized a carrying case is determines the specifications for its manufacturing.
 The Air Transport Association (ATA) was founded in the 1930’s by a group of airlines to set standards for United States carriers and support the air traffic industry.
 It established criteria for the manufacture and construction of acceptable cases, which includes the type of material, thicknesses, repairability, and latches.
 Included in the requirements is a set of tests that a case has to pass to meet ATA specifications.
 Though the ATA has established the conditions for permissible cases, most manufacturers produce their cases far above the basic requirements.